selfscrum/ansible-role-minetest/README.md

 # minetest-edu-server

-Provide a stable one-shop-stop routine to install a Hetzner cloud machine with an immutable minetest base installation and merge optional mod projects.
+Provide a stable one-stop-shop routine to install a Hetzner cloud machine with an immutable minetest base installation and merge optional mod projects.

 Thanks to @nautik1 for providing the original ansible playbook